 If you are contemplating entering a transaction involving designated health care services, it is important to obtain experienced legal counsel who can structure the arrangement in compliance with Stark Law and other state and federal healthcare regulations.
-The lawyers of Hendershot, Cowart & Hisey, P.C. provide knowledgeable legal counsel for healthcare professionals who are contemplating or entering into a transaction governed by the Stark Law.
+The lawyers of Hendershot Cowart, P.C. provide knowledgeable legal counsel for healthcare professionals who are contemplating or entering into a transaction governed by the Stark Law.